Ruby Developer (Rails and non-Rails) For All-Remote SaaS Company

 After your first year with Action Verb, we’ll update your salary annually based on your performance, as reviewed by your peers.
 Over the course of your career at Action Verb, your salary can grow by 2-3x if you are one of our highest performers.

-We fully pay for a health insurance plan (exact plan details depend on where you live), and we’ll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
+We fully pay base plan health insurance premiums (exact plan details depend on your state of residence), and we’ll pick up the tab for 75% of your spouse or family if they wish to join your chosen plan.
 We want your family to be healthy.

 Plus, you can join Action Verb Risk Free because of our $7,500 Quitting Bonus Within Your First 90 Days.